 api in the URL.
 Note that all the example requests in this API reference make use of the sandbox host.

 All organizations are limited to the sandbox environment by default, pending live approval by the Root team.

 Organization data is tightly isolated to each environment.
 To clear out your sandbox environment at any time, you can use the flush tool in the organization's settings.

-You can read more about the sandbox and production environment, and the live and draft versions of a product module, in the Workbench dashboard guide.
+You can read more about the sandbox and production environment in the Overview guide.

 Insurance on the Root platform is bound to organisations, which allow you to control access through API keys with fine grained permissions.

 To generate an API key, head over to your organisation dashboard, navigate to Settings > API keys, and click on "Create API key".
 When creating an API key you can specify which permissions are available to the key.

 Make sure you are in the correct mode on the dashboard to make a key specific to your environment need.
 API keys created in sandbox mode will be for the sandbox host only with the same rule applying to those created in production mode being for the api.rootplatform host only.

 Once you've generated an API key, you can authenticate your requests using HTTP Basic authentication - use your API key as the username, and leave the password field blank.